datacarpentry/semester-biology/materials/ggplot.md

 * `ggplot()` creates a base ggplot object that we can then add things to
 * Like a blank canvas
-* We also add information in here that can be shared across different components of the plot including
+* Optional arguments for information to be shared across different components of the plot including
   * default dataset - what data are we working with
   * set of mappings or 'Aesthetics' that describe which columns are used for